 Watch it now or don't watch it.
 That's the whole framework.
 Brutal, but it's the only one that works.

-If you genuinely can't watch something right now but you genuinely do intend to - and I mean genuinely, not aspirationally - then give yourself a hard limit.
+If you genuinely can't watch something right now but you genuinely do intend to - and that means genuinely, not aspirationally - then give yourself a hard limit.
 Ten items maximum.
 Maybe twenty if you're feeling generous with yourself.
 Anything beyond that is just procrastination wearing a productive hat.

 The other thing worth doing is asking yourself why you want to save something.
 Is it because you want to watch it, or because saving it makes you feel like a person who watches interesting things?
 Those are different motivations and only one of them will lead to you actually watching the video.